kyleverret/jscalculator/README.md

 JavaScript Calculator

 I am teaching myself JavaScript.
 This calculator is my second JavaScript project.

-Add the following features:
- * CE - clear most recent entry

 Debug:
-* limit decimal place so that it does not exceed the result screen.
+* limit the size of the number string so that it does not exceed the size of the result screen box.

-Improve:
-* style (CSS is not really my thing).
+Improve:(CSS is not really my thing - I skipped over CSS to get to work on learning JavaScript)
+* style.
+* correct problem where resizing of the screen distorts the calculator.